2017

 North Lincolnshire Council

-Concerns summary A safeguarding notice with a request for Mental Health Services referral was not actioned.
+Concerns summary (AI summary) A safeguarding notice with a request for Mental Health Services referral was not actioned.
 There was a lack of clarity among staff on whether such notices required follow-up or were just for information.

 Lucy Goldstone